 The Global Tax policy is provided to all Informa Colleagues, and more detailed guidance given to those working in Finance roles that have a direct connection with tax matters.

 Specific training is additionally provided to relevant Colleagues in relation to the corporate criminal offence of failure to prevent the facilitation of tax evasion.

 The Audit Committee

 Informa’s Audit Committee Is responsible for the Group’s Global Tax Policy and ensuring our principles and approach are adhered to

 The Head of Tax manages the tax function.
 This team has close contact with finance leaders in each of Informa’s Divisions and Shared Service Centres

 The Group Tax Committee

-Oversees the day to day management of tax policies and standards.
-This comprises the Group Chief Executive, Finance Director, General Counsel & Company Secretary, as well as the Group Corporate Services Director and Group Treasurer
+The Group Tax Committee oversees the day to day management of tax policies and standards.
+This comprises the Group Finance Director, General Counsel & Company Secretary, the Group Head of Tax and Group Treasurer

 Top of section